-I will be resubmitting an NSF proposal in January 2013 with Co-PI Alan Cooper of the University of Adelaide to re-open Natural Trap Cave in Wyoming.
-We propose to re-open this exceptional site with the goal of investigating causes of the megafaunal extinction and paleoecological responses to climate change at the end of the Pleistocene.
+With funding from National Geographic and my home institution, Des Moines University, we held our inaugural field season for this unique site from July 27 through August 9, 2014.
+The first field season was a success!
+We found a wide array of ice age mammal fossils and many many microfaunal fossils.
+This past year I have also received NSF funding for this project to continue for the next several years.
+This project is in conjunction with Co-PI Alan Cooper of the University of Adelaide and a large group of researchers from all over the U.S. We re-opened this exceptional site with the goal of investigating causes of the megafaunal extinction and paleoecological responses to climate change at the end of the Pleistocene.
 NTC gives us the opportunity to track genetic changes through a long period of time that spans the pre- to post-extinction events.
 A key strength of our approach is to bring a broad range of scientific methods and researchers together so that the same materials are analyzed using morphological, biogeochemical, and genetic techniques.
 This synergistic approach will establish a new standard for the analysis of recent paleontological material and promises to produce a far more resolved picture of paleoecological change than has previously been possible.
 Using ancient DNA, accelerated mass spectrometry (AMS) radiocarbon dates, ash-layer dating, stable isotope analyses, and results from previous studies of NTC we will correlate the timing of the extinction with climate records and genetic variation in species found at this locality.
-Here, we propose to investigate the questions: Was the Pleistocene extinction event preceded by, or concurrent with a large loss of genetic variation?
+Here, we investigate the questions: Was the Pleistocene extinction event preceded by, or concurrent with a large loss of genetic variation?
 Do mammal species that did not go extinct exhibit similar genetic changes?
 Can population metastructure be detected through time, and how is this influenced by climate?